juzybits/polymedia-socialbots/README.md

 # Start the app
 pnpm start-prod

-# Set up pm2 to restart your app on server reboots
+# Set up pm2 to restart the app on server reboots
 pm2 startup

 # Save the pm2 process list